-All organisations who take action to boost digital skills in Europe can become members of the Coalition by endorsing the objectives and principles of the Coalition as laid out in the members Charter.
-They can also pledge to take action to carry out initiatives to tackle the digital skills gap.
-Actions range from training unemployed people and giving MOOCs for teachers to giving coding classes for children and cutting edge training for ICT specialists.
+All organisations who take action to boost digital skills in Europe can become members of the Coalition and pledge to take actions to tackle the digital skills gap.
+Actions can range from training unemployed people, giving MOOCs for teachers, offering coding classes for children or cutting edge training for ICT specialists.

 The Digital Opportunity traineeships scheme is a pilot project giving students and recent graduates an opportunity to get hands-on training in digital fields such as cybersecurity, artificial intelligence, coding or digital marketing.

-The Coalition also shares digital skills initiatives through the European Digital Skills Awards, which can be replicated and scaled up across Europe.
-In December 2017, 20 finalists were selected and five oustanding projects were awarded the European Digital Skills Awards 2017.
+The Coalition also shares and promotes digital skills initiatives through the European Digital Skills Awards, which can be replicated and scaled up across Europe.

 Member States can support collaboration between the different actors in their country on developing digital skills by bringing them together in national coalitions.
 Related country factsheets provide a quick overview of all national coalitions.